overtone1000/Shmashmexa/operating_system/config/README.md

     -Needed to update kiosk user UID
     -Needed to update systemd service?
 Or is __disabling import of service and then reenabling__ is what actually did it?
 Did both simultaneously, so not sure.

+May need to redeploy the software?
+Does rebuilding affect this package?

 ## Configuration

 ### Wifi (wpa supplicant wireless configuration)